0x1bitcrack3r/XSS-Finder/README.md

 # F.A.Q

 # XSS-Finder
-- Swiss knife for XSS on any Path to any kind of XSS
+- Swiss knife for XSS on any Path of any XSS
 - Useful for Newbies to Pro

 # License